 By Jennifer Marley

-SW&A is of the opinion that a truly “Bionic” Marketer would be an individual who possesses the skill sets of 4 types of marketing:
+A truly “Bionic” Marketer is an individual who possesses the skill sets of 4 types of marketing:

 - CPG Marketing – The power of words and the power of strategic frameworks.